How to Fix SQL Database Error – 924?

 Solution 3: DBCC CHECKDB Repair Options

-To regain access to the data, try repairing the database using any of these DBCC CHECKDB repair options:
+If the backup is obsolete or not working, you can repair the database using the DBCC CHECKDB command.
+You can try repairing the database using any of these DBCC CHECKDB repair options:

 If it does not work, try the following:

-Using the ‘REPAIR_ALLOW_DATA_LOSS’ option, as the name suggests, can lead to data loss.
-Instead, consider using a SQL recovery tool to repair the database while preserving data integrity.
+Note: Using the ‘REPAIR_ALLOW_DATA_LOSS’ option, as the name suggests, can lead to data loss.

-Stellar Repair for MS SQL is an advanced SQL recovery tool that repairs the database MDF file and restores the data to a new or an existing SQL database.
-The software also helps recover all the components from the repaired file, including tables, deleted records, keys, indexes, triggers, stored procedures, etc.
+Stellar Repair for MS SQL is an advanced SQL database recovery software that quickly repairs the database file and restores the data to a new or an existing SQL database.
+The software can recover all the components from the repaired file, including tables, keys, indexes, triggers, stored procedures, and even deleted records, with complete integrity.
+It also allows you to save the repaired database data in multiple file formats.
+It helps in resolving a wide range of corruption-related errors in SQL Server.
+The software supports repairing of databases on both Windows and Linux systems.

-Understand how the software works by checking out this video:
+To understand how the software works, watch this video:

 Conclusion

-To make the database accessible again, you must check and kill any process, session, or login id that holds the database, as discussed in this blog.
+The SQL database error 924 appears if multiple users try to access the database, which is in SINGLE_USER mode.
+To make the database accessible, you must check and kill any active process, session, or login ID that holds the database.
 If the database remains inaccessible, restart the server to check if it fixes the issue.
 If not, you may need to restore the database from a healthy and updated backup.
-Or else, you will need to repair the database using DBCC CHECKDB repair options or Stellar Repair for MS SQL software.
+Else, you need to repair the database using the DBCC CHECKDB commands or Stellar Repair for MS SQL software.

 Now, I can’t make this database for multiple users and kill any connections to this database.